Fourmilab/ratburger.org/wp-content/plugins/updraftplus/readme.txt

 * Fast: Takes just the time needed to create a backup and send it.
 * Flexible: If you want, test upgrading to a different PHP or WP version.

-To create a temporary clone you need: 1) credit in your account and 2) to connect to your account, below.
+To create a temporary clone you need: 1) credit in your account and 2) to connect to your account.
 You can buy UpdraftClone tokens <a href="https://updraftplus.com/shop/updraftclone-tokens/">from our shop, here</a>.

 = Are you multi-lingual?
 Can you translate? =